-- 6.1 As set out in Briefing Note 20-20, the council will: - (i) Work positively with developers to take key strategic sites through the planning system. - (ii) Continue supporting Neighbourhood Plans, identifying any suitable sites for housing. - (iii) Positively consider speculative applications where there are no major policy obstacles material to the decision other than a site being outside settlement boundaries or unallocated. - 6.2 Since the base date of 1 April 2021, consents have continued to be granted permission on suitable sites.
-While these do not currently contribute to the housing land supply because they were permitted after the base date of 1 April 2021, they will help to boost the housing land supply in the future.
+- 6.1 As set out in the previous briefing notes (referred to in 4.1 above), the council will: - (i) Work positively with developers to take key strategic sites through the planning system, and seek to approve planning applications on allocated sites promptly where there are no technical matters that have not been addressed. - (ii) Continue supporting Neighbourhood Plans, identifying any suitable sites for housing. - (iii) Positively consider speculative applications where there are no major policy obstacles material to the decision other than a site being outside settlement boundaries or unallocated. - 6.2 Since the base date of 1 April 2022, consents have continued to be granted permission on suitable sites.
+While these do not currently contribute to the housing land supply because they were permitted after the base date of 1 April 2022, they will help to boost the housing land supply in the future.
 New permissions help replenish the housing land supply as it is reduced due to housing completions, planning permissions lapsing, and delays in delivery on key sites.
-Table 4 of the HLSS contains a list of large sites (10 or more dwellings) that have been permitted since the base date up to the date of publication. - 6.3 Work can now commence on the preparation of the next HLSS using a base date of 1 April 2022.
-These statements take time to prepare, however we are looking to produce this in a shorter timescale than recent years in line with similar-sized authorities who typically take around 6-9 months to produce after their base date.
+Table 4 of the HLSS contains a list of large sites (10 or more dwellings) that have been permitted since the base date up to the date of publication. - 6.3 Work can now commence on the preparation of the next HLSS using a base date of 1 April 2023.
+These statements take time to prepare, particularly for authorities the size of Wiltshire, and typically take around 9-12 months from the base date to publication.